Paras-245/notes/bitten tech course/Module 2 (Basics & Enviornment Setup)/9_Linux for Penetration Testing.md

 why hackers & professional use linux?
 - Kali linux :
-made by offensive security new name of backtrack with 500+ preinstalled pentest tools which can run on differennt platforms
+made by offensive security new name of backtrack with 500+ preinstalled pentest tools which can run on differennt platforms.
+- Parrot security :
+debian based by for